elsensoy/model_error_uq_plasma/neldermead/README.md

    - log_likelihood: Computes the likelihood of observing the data given the simulated data, with weights applied to certain metrics (e.g., ion velocity).
 The function compares simulated and observed values for `thrust`, `discharge_current`, and `ion_velocity`.
    - log_posterior: Combines the likelihood and prior functions to calculate the log-posterior.
 This is the main function used in the MCMC sampling to evaluate each parameter set.

-## 6. MCMC Sampling with Checkpoints
+## 6. MCMC Sampling with Checkpointing
    - mcmc_inference: Runs MCMC sampling using the Delayed Rejection Adaptive Metropolis (DRAM) algorithm.
    - Checkpointing: Saves intermediate samples and acceptance rate at specified intervals (`save_interval`), allowing for resuming if the process is interrupted.
 Checkpoints are saved to both `.csv` and `.json` formats, providing robustness in case of failure.
    - Final samples are saved at the end of the process.